AI governance for Australian schools.

 | UK DfE generative-AI guidance: refreshed for 2026-27 academic year | 22 May | INT | UK DfEPRIMARY | 5 |

-Only four discrete signals in this domain, but the substantive AI question is embedded in nearly every other domain: privacy (COPC, ADM), safety (deepfakes, AI bullying), and curriculum-adjacent regulation.
+Only six discrete signals in this domain, but the substantive AI question is embedded in nearly every other domain: privacy (COPC, ADM), safety (deepfakes, AI bullying), and curriculum-adjacent regulation.
 Read this domain in conjunction with Regulatory and Student Safety, not in isolation.
 The teacher-marking signal is the most operationally important; workload pressure is the real driver of adoption, which means policy is consistently lagging practice.

 Each month we scan publicly available information from regulators, peak bodies, law firms, sector media, and breach trackers.
 The scope is PESTLE: political, economic, social, technological, legal, and environmental factors that might affect Australian independent schools.
 Coverage runs daily across the month so signals are captured close to when they break, not in bulk at the end.